dorddis/dorddis/README.md

 A Singapore-based media company was spending 60+ minutes per video on manual quality control.
 Editors would scrub through footage frame-by-frame, checking subtitles for spelling errors, timing issues, and formatting problems.

-I built **Vidura** - a multi-layer AI pipeline that automates the entire process.
+I built a multi-layer AI pipeline that automates the entire process.

 <br>